404notphil/PAWKIT/README.md

 # Under the hood

-FingerPerc installs with hundreds of audio samples which are individually triggered when a user touches various zones on the screen.
+PAWKIT installs with hundreds of audio samples which are individually triggered when a user touches various zones on the screen.
 As mentioned above, each instrument has two principal sounds, often referred to as "articulations", and each corresponding to a zone which occupies half of the device's screen.
 Within each articulation zone, there are many